Kambala-Chandu/Azure-vm-app-gateway-lb/README.md

 # Azure-vm-app-gateway-lb
-Create a Azure Load Balacer by using four Virtual Machines and Using Application Gateway as Load Balancer (Distribute the Load on four Virtual Machines.
+Create a Azure Load Balacer by using four Virtual Machines and Using Application Gateway as Load Balancer (Distribute the Load on four Virtual Machines